erkobridee/nx-frontends/docs/build-release-flow/azure-devops_pipelines-flows.md

 It should be created one by application and use the template **.azure-pipelines/manually/templates/build-one.yml**

-⚠️ to run this pipeline you must have created a GitHub PAT and upload it to the Azure DevOps Pipelines Library as a Secure file. **Instructions:** [Create and use a GitHub PAT](github-pat.md)
+⚠️&nbsp;&nbsp;to run this pipeline you must have created a GitHub PAT and upload it to the Azure DevOps Pipelines Library as a Secure file. **Instructions:** [Create and use a GitHub PAT](github-pat.md)

 ## Release Flows